ankit1068/Doctor_Appoinment-/README.md

 Java Development Kit (JDK) 8 or higher

-Apache Tomcat Server (v9.0 or higher recommended)
+Apache Tomcat Server (v9.0 or higher recommended).

 A code editor or IDE (e.g., NetBeans, Eclipse, IntelliJ IDEA, or VS Code) I recommend to better exp you can use the NetBeans!!